Stranger Things to The Celebrity Traitors: The best TV shows of 2025 in the UK

 The Crow Girl

-Stream it now on Paramount+
+Stream all episodes on Paramount+

 What it is: Detectives Jeanette Kilburn (Eve Myles) and Lou Stanley (Dougray Scott) hunt a serial killer in this adaptation of a Scandinavian crime thriller shifted to Britain.